Signing out of account, Standby...

 Definition: An exclusive territory is a fixed area in which you are given the right to operate and in which no other units of the same franchise may be opened.

 What you need to know: Territory size may be based on factors such as radius, population size, zip codes, and more.
 Details can be found in Item 12 of the FDD.

-Interested in franchise ownership like Maaco?
+Interested in ownership opportunities like Maaco?
 Request a free consultation with a Franchise Advisor now.

 Franchise 500 Ranking History

 Compare where Maaco landed on this year’s Franchise 500 Ranking versus previous years.

 Curious to know where Maaco ranked on other franchise lists?
 Find out below.

 Are you eager to see what else is out there?
 Browse franchises that are similar to Maaco.

 Related Franchise Content

 Catch up on the latest franchise news, trends, and more.